bplmaps/lmec-main-site/content/articles/remapping-the-world-in-japan.md

 ---

 > This is the sixth in a series of Map Chats commissioned by Richard Pegg, Director and Curator of the [MacLean Collection](https://www.macleancollection.com) in Illinois.
-This interactive Map Chat takes you into a view of the world as seen from a Japanese map titled 職方外紀圖說 or _Shokuhō gaiki zusetsu_: "Explanations of the Map of the Record of Everything beyond the Administration."
+This interactive Map Chat takes you into the cartographic perspective seen from a Japanese map of the world: 萬國全圖 or _Bankoku zenzu_."

 <a href="https://www.leventhalmap.org/projects/remapping-the-world-in-japan/html/landingpage.html" target="_blank">
 <img src="/uploads/2022-06-22/japan_map_chat_screenshot.png" alt="screenshot of interactive map chat website" style="width:100%; height: auto; margin-bottom: 15px;" >